marklauter/tello.io/README.md

 - original project was overly complicated because I was using it as a test for some C# techniques
 - I aim to simplify this version
 - will be interesting to see if I've learned anything in the last 6 years.

+### 13 MAY 2024
+- My Tello battery turned into a lithium balloon after 5 years, so my first pass of API will be based on a simulator.
+- Created ITelloClient and ITelloClientHandler.
+These work like HttpClient and HttpClientHandler.
+The simulator is a ITelloClientHandler implementation.